 If you run a nonprofit that provides housing or temporary shelter for low-income residents, you may be eligible for a nonprofit discount.

-To quickly see if you qualify to apply for the EAPR discount, use our qualification tool below.
+Enter a little information about your household to see if you qualify to apply for the EAPR discount.

-If you qualify, you can apply online through My Account or download a mail-in application.
+If you qualify, you'll be prompted to apply online through My Account or download a mail-in application.

-You may qualify for additional financial assistance through the Community Resource Project.
+You may qualify for more financial help through the Community Resource Project.
 Priority may be given to applicants based on the greatest need and income, vulnerable populations and households with young children.
+Learn more about HEAP

 Monday - Friday

 8:30 AM - 12 PM, 1 - 3 PM

 In addition to SMUD's EAPR discount, eligible customers qualify for SMUD's Energy Saver Bundle, which is a no-cost virtual or in-person energy evaluation of your home.
 A dedicated Energy Specialist will let you know how much energy each of your appliances uses and the best times to use them.